Publishing over HTTP Bridge

 Be sure to refer to the API documentation for full details about each method described in this section.

-Publishing telemetry events
+Publishing telemetry eventsarrow-up-right

 Use the publishEvent method to publish telemetry events to OmniCore.
 Binary payload data must be base64-encoded.